We’re committed to making a Hope education accessible.

-Our services are individualized to ensure reasonable accommodations for students with documented disabilities, to promote and support students in self-advocacy, and to educate faculty, staff and students about disabilities.
-We believe that all students should be able to get there, fully participate and access all material.
+DAR is dedicated to ensuring that all students have equal access to the full Hope College experience, to supporting self-advocacy, and to educating faculty, staff and students about disabilities.
+We believe that all students should be able to get where they need to go, fully participate and access all material.
 DAR strives to educate the campus about diversity and encourage an inclusive environment for all.

 Students at Hope who have an impairment that substantially limits one or more major life activities may seek assistance from our office.

 - Schedule a meeting with Disability and Accessibility Resources staff to discuss your individual needs.

 - Gather documentation that reflects your current abilities and limitations.